JaisonGeorge04/page-pulse/docs/failure_modes.md

   1. **Strict Active Timeouts**:
      - Connect Timeout: Limit TCP handshake to 3 seconds.
      - Read Timeout: Abort the stream if no data is received within 3 seconds.
-     - Total Fetch Timeout: Force-kill request at 8 seconds.
+     - Total Fetch Timeout: Force-kill the request at 8 seconds.
   2. **Stream Limit Boundaries**: Read incoming response data as a stream.
 Track the total byte length read.
 If the body content exceeds 5MB (excessive for basic metadata SEO auditing), destroy the socket connection immediately.
   3. **Queue Isolation**: Maintain two queues: a `fast-queue` (for domains with a history of <1s response time) and a `slow-queue` (for heavy or historically slow domains).
 Workers are dedicated in a 4:1 ratio to ensure slow domains never starve healthy sites.